BetterArguruments/nofapp/README.md

 ## Dev Roadmap
 - [x] Switch from LocalStorage to Cordova SQLite
-- [ ] Chart Backend (Chart.js + Scatter?
-NVD3.js?)
+- [x] Chart Backend (Angular-NVD3)
-- [ ] Global Database Backend (Firebase?)
-See this as example: https://github.com/mappmechanic/ionic-firebase
+- [ ] Global Database Backend (Firebase) See this as example: https://github.com/mappmechanic/ionic-firebase

 ## Build
 If you haven't installed Cordova and Ionic yet, do it: